pranaykargam/Dev-Tinder-web-Frontend/README.md

 - change the nameserver in the godaddy to cloudflare nameserver
 - then wait for few hours then it will be activate.

-- purchased domain name from godaddy
-- signup cloudflare & add new domain name
-- change the nameserver in the godaddy to cloudflare nameserver
-- then wait for few hours then it will be activate.